2011 Hazara Town shooting

 2011 Hazara Town shooting refers to a massacre of Hazara people on 6 May 2011 in Hazara Town, Quetta, Pakistan which left 8 dead and at least 15 wounded.
-The shooting took place early in the morning around 0630 hrs Pakistan Standard Time in a park when people were doing morning-exercises, playing cricket and football.
-Three rockets were fired which was followed by heavy gunfire.
+The attack took place early in the morning around 0630 hrs Pakistan Standard Time in a park when people were doing morning exercises, playing cricket and football.
+Three rockets were fired followed by heavy gunfire.
 Lashkar-e-Jhangvi (LeJ) claimed responsibility for the attack.

 Background

-Hazara Town is one of the Hazara populated neighborhoods of southwestern city of Quetta in Pakistani province of Balochistan.
-The Hazaras are mainly Shia Muslims and their neighborhood is surrounded by other ethnic groups of Sunni sect, Balochs and Pashtuns.
+Hazara Town is a Hazara populated neighborhoods of the southwestern city of Quetta in Pakistani province of Balochistan.
+The Hazaras are mainly Shia Muslims and their neighborhood is surrounded those of other ethnic groups of Sunni sect, Balochs and Pashtuns.

 Shooting

 The attack took place in an open field park adjacent to Hazara cemetery by Bypass Road.
 At least 10 armed men with two rocket launchers and automatic assault rifles on three vehicles entered from Brewery Road, took positions on Bypass Road and started shooting.
 At least three rockets were fired which were followed by heavy gunfire.
-The shooting last 17 minutes then assailants fled toward the Shalkot area after carrying out the attack.
-At the end of the day, the shooting left 8 dead and 15 injured.
+The shooting lasted 17 minutes after which the assailants fled towards the Shalkot area.
+By the end of the day, the shooting had left 8 dead and 15 injured.

 Perpetrators

 The banned Pakistani Sunni extremist militant group Lashkar-e-Jhangvi claimed responsibility for the attacks in Hazara Town.
-LeJ specifically talks about Hazara Town shooting in one of their night letters distributed in Quetta by LeJ Balochistan Unit.
+LeJ specifically talked about Hazara Town shooting in one of their night letters distributed in Quetta by LeJ Balochistan Unit.
 It is believed that it was one of the attacks in revenge of the death of Al-Qaeda leader Osama bin Laden.